iTwin/itwinjs-core/docs/core/learning/backend/BestPractices.md

 RpcInterfaces must be "phrased" so that clients can make right-sized requests.
 RpcInterfaces must be "chunky" and not "chatty".
 One good strategy to avoid chatty interfaces is to [write a backend that is tailored to the needs of the frontend](../AppTailoring.md#backends-for-frontends).

 ### Paged Queries
-Clients must page all queries.
 A client must not issue a query that produces a very large result.
 Instead, a client must break up a large query into a series of requests, so that results are returned in small increments.
 The ECSql limit/offset query parameters are used for this purpose.

 ### Event-Driven Design
-As explained in [the app architecture overview](../App.md#interactive-apps), frontend and backend never run in the same JavaScript context.
+Frontend and backend never run in the same JavaScript context.
 Requests are always asynchronous, and it is impossible to predict how long even a right-sized request will take.
-Therefore, frontend/client code cannot simply demand a result from a backend and then freeze while waiting for it.
-Instead, frontend code must be designed like a state machine and must be event-driven.
+Frontend code must be designed like a state machine and must be event-driven.
 For example, the frontend must go into a mode where only part of its UI is available while some long-running backend operation such as opening a briefcase or importing a schema is in progress.
 Query-paging is another example of the need for a frontend to maintain state data.

 ### Refreshing
 Frontends and clients must also be ready for backends to become temporarily or permanently unavailable and for AccessTokens to need refreshing.